-With our world filled with so many diverse and interesting countries, sometimes it is hard to find something in common.
-If your new co-workers or classmates are from different places as well, it is always fun to learn more about other cultures!
+Our world is filled with so many diverse and interesting countries that it sometimes seems hard to find something in common.
+If your new co-workers are from different places as well, it is always fun to learn more about other cultures!
 One way to do this is to organize weekly dinner parties where everyone brings a dish from their home country.
-Even if some of your friends are not foreigners themselves, they can always bring a favorite local dish.
+Even if some of your friends are not foreigners themselves, they can always bring one of their favorite local dishes.
 This is a great way to see that others are also dealing with the challenges of being away from home.

 6. Have Not Made Plans